A Visit to Walsh Family Winery

 The winery property is gorgeous.
 They did a nice job with the layout and decorating.
 Having gone on a nice Spring day, the weather was perfect for the many folks on the patio enjoying the day outside.

 Outside offers you a lovely view of the vines on the property, but there are several varietals sourced from other Loudoun County vineyards.

 On the way out the door, I got to chat quickly with co-owner Sarah Walsh.
 Since they had only been open a week, she was busy with crowds eager to check out this new winery.
 I shared with Sarah that I thought the facility was fantastic and the wine was solid.
 She told me I had purchased “Sarah’s favorite three-pack,” which I thought was funny.
 I brought home a rosè, Sauvignon Blanc, and Tannat.
 I plan to throw the Tannat into my eventual Virginia Tannat backyard tasting bonanza, which hopefully will come together one evening with patio furniture and a fire pit.

 When to Go

 Walsh is open Fridays from 12-8, and Saturdays and Sundays from 11-6.
 Getting there earlier is key - you get your pick of a spot in the shade on the patio, or in cooler weather by the outdoor fireplace.
 Having been back a few times since this first visit, the tasting room is generally on the quieter side until about 12:30 or 1, and then visitors start picking up.
 Every associate I’ve met at the bar has been knowledgeable about the wines and very helpful and friendly, so the atmosphere they promote is very informative and welcoming.
 There is plenty of room to picnic on the grounds, and they do allow you to walk about in the vines.

-Walsh is close to many of the Loudoun county wineries, as well as restaurants in downtown Purcellville, so you can combine your visit with other stops and make it a great day!
+Walsh Family Wine is close to many of the Loudoun county wineries, as well as restaurants and other fun things to do in downtown Purcellville, so you can combine your visit with other stops and make it a great day!